MoranWeissman/devops-interview-questions/questions/06_helm.md

 <details>
   <summary>Hints / Key Points</summary>

-  - Replace old API versions in your templates (e.g. `extensions/v1beta1` → `apps/v1`).
+  - Replace old references (e.g., `extensions/v1beta1`) with `apps/v1`.
-  - Tools like **pluto** can scan for deprecated manifests.
+  - Tools like **pluto** can scan for deprecated usage.
-  - Always test in a staging cluster before upgrading production.
+  - Test in a lower environment or staging cluster first.
 </details>

 ---